pu2clr/SI4735/examples/SI47XX_ATS20_ATS20+/README.md

 ### DEALING WITH AVC (Automatic Volume Control)

-Press the __AVC__ push button and rotate the  encoder.
-Press the button again to disable the command or wait for 4s;
+Press the __VOL-__ push button quickly and rotate the encoder to increase or decrease the Automatic Volume Control parameter.
+This function can improve the Audio Quality.

 ###  DEALING WITH SOFTMUTE AND ATTENUATION